Research Funding and Fellowships

 Funding and Fellowship Opportunities

-Directed action science investigations are funded when the scientific research or advice is clearly defined and needed quickly or an important opportunity would be lost if the proposal had to be go through a lengthy competitive selection process.
+Directed action science investigations are funded when the Delta Science Program determines that scientific research or advice is clearly defined and needed quickly or if an important opportunity would be lost if the proposal had to go through a lengthy competitive selection process.

-Science Fellowship Program
+Delta Science Fellows Program

-Policy Fellowship Program
+Policy Fellows Program

 The Delta Science Program also hosts policy fellows through the California Sea Grant State Fellows Program.
 This fellowship provides unique educational opportunities for graduate students who are interested in aquatic resources and the policy decisions affecting those resources.
 The program matches highly motivated and qualified individuals with hosts in municipal, state, and federal agencies in California for a 12-month paid fellowship.
 Learn more about the 2023 Policy Fellows cohort in our information sheet.
 More information about the fellowship is available on the California Sea Grant website.